 Virtual legal Assistant

 According to Gartner’s glossary, virtual assistants (VAs) help enterprises with a set of tasks previously only made possible by humans.
-VAs use semantic and deep learning to assist people or automate legal tasks.
-VAs listen to and observe behaviors, build and maintain data models, and predict and recommend actions.
-VAs can be deployed in several use cases: personal assistants, virtual customer assistants, and virtual employee assistants.
+Virtual legal assistants use semantic and deep learning to assist people or automate legal tasks.
+Virtual legal assistants listen to and observe behaviors, build and maintain data models, and predict and recommend actions.
+They can be deployed in several use cases: personal assistants, virtual customer assistants, and virtual employee assistants.

 A call to automation: stronger and more efficient legal departments

 Standardization and repeatability are the main characteristics of the kind of workflows ripe for automation.
 Routine legal activities – such as commercial contract management – are among the core operations that internal legal teams are often entrusted with.
-VLAs, law-bots or AI-based chatbots that provide internal legal services automatically are compelling examples of the impact that new technologies can make on the productivity of legal teams.
+Virtual legal assistants, law-bots or AI-based chatbots for business that provide internal legal services automatically are compelling examples of the impact that new technologies can make on the productivity of legal teams.

 Gartner’s glossary defines customer self-service and support as a blend of customer-initiated interaction technologies that are designed to enable customers to serve themselves.
 It includes electronic records management systems, chat and knowledge bases, and virtual employee assistants.